-- Combined prenatal exposure to airborne PAHs and postnatal secondhand smoke results in the increased likelihood of respiratory and asthma-like symptoms at one to two years of age and at five to six years of age.
+- Combined prenatal exposure to airborne PAH and postnatal secondhand smoke results in the increased likelihood of respiratory and asthma-like symptoms at one to two years of age and at five to six years of age.

 - Children who were exposed to acetaminophen (active ingredient in Tylenol) prenatally were more likely to have asthma symptoms at age five.
 Acetaminophen has become increasingly common among women in pregnancy, which coincided with a doubling of the prevalence of asthma among children.

 - Feeling distressed during pregnancy may be associated with asthma symptoms during childhood.
 Many emotions can occur during pregnancy but if high demoralization is reported, it could impact the risk of your child wheezing, a common symptom of asthma, during childhood.
 Demoralization means nonspecific mental distress that may result in an individual’s inability to cope with stressful situations.